panique/huge/INSTALL.md

 10. Go into the base folder of your application (where composer.json is) and do "composer install" on the command line

-10. OPTIONAL: Change the text, reply-mail-adress etc. of the EMAIL_PASSWORDRESET_SUBJECT etc. in application/config/config.php
+10. OPTIONAL: Change the text, reply-mail-adress etc. of the EMAIL_PASSWORD_RESET_SUBJECT etc. in application/config/config.php

 ## To use the (additional) facebook login